nodepa/seedlingo/docs/architecture/architecture.md

 A full specification is found in the [content specification](/content/content-spec.md).
-Basically, ContentSpec.json specifies where to find the top-level instructions audio files, all the lesson specification files, and the word specification file.
+Basically, ContentSpec.json specifies where to find the top-level instructions audio files, all the unit specification files, and the word specification file.
-The content/Lesson??.json files contain specifications of lessons as collections of exercises.
+The content/Unit??.json files contain specifications of units as collections of exercises.
 Data file sources (audio, pictures) are generally specified in the `wordSpecFile`, but explanation exercises also specify